You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

-Originally, the making of boots and shoes was a craft requiring great skill and training.
-Like blacksmiths shoemakers had to go through an apprentice system.
-Shoemakers, who preferred not to be called cobblers (Cobblers repaired shoes only), used leather they usually obtained from a tannery.
+Originally, making boots and shoes was a craft requiring great skill and training.
+Like blacksmiths, shoemakers had to go through an apprentice system.
+Shoemakers, who preferred not to be called cobblers (Cobblers only repaired shoes), used leather they usually obtained from a tannery.
 They cut and stitched the leather out of their shops which were usually their homes or a small shed/shop attached to it.
-A basic wooden form, called a last, helped to mold the shoe or boot into the proper shape.
+A basic wooden form, called a last, helped to mould the shoe or boot into the proper shape.

 Shoe and Boot Making in Guelph

-During the 1860s, shoe making was a very popular craft.
-The census for this decade clearly indicates that in Canada West alone 221 people declared this to be their trade.
+During the 1860s, shoe-making was a very popular craft.
+The census for this decade indicates that in Canada West alone 221 people declared this to be their trade.
 Of this number, 141 operated out of their home and/or attached workshop.
-They both made and repaired shoots and boots, although some stressed one over the other.
+They both made and repaired shoes and boots, although some stressed one over the other.

-In 1851, a directory lists around 8 boot/shoe makers in Guelph.
+In 1851, a directory lists around 8 boot/shoemakers in Guelph.
 In 1867, the number had grown to at least 24.
 Among them, Francis Prest (later partner with Wm D. Hepburn), J.T.
 Brown and Company and Abel Parker were operating larger shops.
 This meant they employed as few as 2 or as many as 10 others.
-John Orme (once partnered with Gow), for instance had one known employee -Thomas Attow in his shop on Wyndham Street while Prest and T Brown had a larger workforce.
+John Orme (once partnered with Gow), with a shop on Wyndham Street, had one known employee -Thomas Attow, while Prest and T Brown had a larger workforce.
 Meanwhile, other shoe and bootmakers such as Robert Allan, Patrick Conway, Isaac Hornby, George Norris, Robert Sunley and William Wheatley worked from their homes.

 1. John Cridiford